nafirdev/nafirdev/README.md

 smile :)

-I'm Mohammad a boring studend of Aerospace engineering that love to program as an stupid way and create very bad codes :)
+I'm Mohammad a boring studend of Aerospace engineering that love to program in the most stupid way and create very bad codes :)

 <!---